|Mac Mini Repeated Video Blackouts every few Seconds with some Yamaha Receivers|

 Seems like a handshake problem.
 I don't have the constantly repeating blackouts on my 2012 Mac Mini/AVR setup, but I do see an initial black screen for a second or two (twice in a row) at initial boot up or wake from sleep.
 Annoying but after that, video is stable.
 (1080P 2012 Samsung ES, Yamaha RX-A2000, also later tested with RX-A3050 Receiver and LG 55EF9500 OLED UHD TV OK, using 2012 Mac Mini with OS X 10.9.5 and EFI/bootrom updated, although I never had the HDMI problems many 2012 mini owners had early on.
 Long thread/article on that from late 2012/early 2013.
 EFI update released to address that but it didn't help everyone.)

 Not sure what model/resolution your TV is (or your OS version, mini bootrom current?) but here are some things to check/try off the top of my head.
-(Although posts/comments are often from mac mini owners, I've seen a couple similar reports from iMac owners but I suspect the mini is one of the most popular macs to be used with AVRs as part of a media center setup.
+Although posts/comments are often from Mac Mini owners, I've seen a couple similar reports from iMac owners but I suspect the mini is one of the most popular macs to be used with AVRs as part of a media center setup.
 Granted some Mac mini models have had more than their share of video related problems reported IMO.
-The general tips below are not mac mini specific.)

-Power on the TV, then A/V Receiver (switched to the HDMI input the Mac uses).
+Power on the TV/Display (wait 5 seconds), then the A/V Receiver (and switch to the HDMI input the Mac uses).
 Then turn the Mac on.
 (If the Mac boots without a display connected/detected, graphics drivers may not load which can cause performance problems.)

 Tips for the Mac and OS X: